wuhao704/chatBot/README.md

 ![image](https://github.com/wuhao704/chatBot/blob/master/screenshot.png)

-## Before you start
+## Before You Start

 Make sure your environment is correct.
-Especially the version of python, This project is not support the python 3.7.0 and later, and if your version of python is 3.7.0 or later, I suggest you use the [pyenv](https://github.com/pyenv/pyenv#installation) or [virtualenv](https://virtualenv.pypa.io/en/latest/installation/) to control version.
+Especially the version of python, This project does not support the python 3.7.0 and later, and if your version of python is 3.7.0 or later, I suggest you use the [pyenv](https://github.com/pyenv/pyenv#installation) or [virtualenv](https://virtualenv.pypa.io/en/latest/installation/) to control version.
 The version of django and tensorflow is also significant.

 If you are interested in the machine learning part of this project, like how it works and what model is based on, or other details, you can check in this link: https://github.com/bshao001/ChatLearner .